 Technical proofing focuses on the technical aspects of the video itself, such as the quality of the video and audio, the accuracy of the editing, and the functionality of the interactive elements.

-Here, the video team is looking not at specific content but at the structure and technological soundness of the video: audio peaking, lower-thirds spelled correctly, missing frames, color-correction consistency, etc. These are all issues that should be addressed by video team members before the video goes to external stakeholders for approval.
+Here, the video team is looking not at specific content but at the structure and technological soundness of the video: audio peaking, lower-thirds spelled correctly, missing frames, color-correction consistency, etc. These are all issues that should be addressed by video team members before the video goes to external reviewers for approval.

 Editorial proofing